AlekJSmith/Learn-the-Rebuilding-Way-/index.md

    -Python uses "reference passing", which refers to Python Methods and Functions using the current version of the objects .       that are supplied to them as inputs;
    -The garbage collector will only consider objects which are not referenced.

- In R the Data structures, symbols/names, environments and functions are built from the different SEXPREC types.
+ In R the SEXPRECs are the basic language elements which build the Data structures, symbols/names, environments and functions.
  This leads to the noteable attributes of R:

     -Environments are objects